Pressure vessel: Seamless

+The typical circular-cylindrical high pressure gas cylinders for permanent gases (that do not liquify at storing pressure, like air, oxygen, nitrogen, hydrogen, argon, helium) have been manufactured by hot forging by pressing and rolling to get a seamless vessel of consistent material characteristics and minimised stress concentrations.

+Working pressure of cylinders for use in industry, skilled craft, diving and medicine had a standardized working pressure (WP) of about 150 bar in Europe until about 1950.
+From about 1975, the standard pressure rose to about 200 bar.
+Firemen need slim, lightweight cylinders to move in confined spaces; since about 1995 cylinders for 300 bar WP were used (first in pure steel).

+A demand for reduced weight led to different generations of composite (fiber and matrix, over a liner) cylinders that are more vulnerable to impact damage.
+Composite cylinders for breathing gas are usually built for working pressure of 300 bar.

 Manufacturing methods for seamless metal pressure vessels are commonly used for relatively small diameter cylinders where large numbers will be produced, as the machinery and tooling require large capital outlay.
 The methods are well suited to high pressure gas transport and storage applications, and provide consistently high quality products.

+Backward extrusion

-Backward extrusion: A process by which the material is forced to flow back along the mandrel between the mandrel and die.
+Backward extrusion is a process by which the material is forced to flow back along the mandrel between the mandrel and die.